douglasgreen/news/2025/02/25/en.md

 Trump and Macron's discussions focused on finding common ground to end the war and support Ukraine's future security.

+### Supreme Court Grants New Trial for Oklahoma Death Row Inmate

+Richard Glossip, an Oklahoma man who has been on death row for over two decades, has been granted a new trial by the U.S. Supreme Court.
+Glossip was convicted in 1997 for the murder of a motel owner, a crime he has always claimed he did not commit.
+The Supreme Court's decision came after it was revealed that prosecutors allowed false testimony from a key witness, Justin Sneed, who had confessed to the murder but claimed Glossip had hired him to do it.
+The court found that Glossip's constitutional rights were violated because the prosecution did not correct this false testimony.
+This ruling marks a significant turn in a long legal battle, as Glossip has faced nine execution dates and has had his conviction upheld multiple times by Oklahoma courts.
+Now, with the Supreme Court's intervention, Glossip will have the opportunity for a fair trial, a decision celebrated by his family and legal team as a victory for justice.

 ## World

 ### Mourning and Unity: Beirut Bids Farewell to Hezbollah Leader Nasrallah